scala/scala3/docs/dotc-internals/overall-structure.md

     f(/*normal args*/)(ctx.withPhase(phase))

-This assumes that `f` is defined in way most compiler functions are:
+This assumes that `f` is defined in the way most compiler functions are:

     def f(/*normal parameters*/)(implicit ctx: Context) ...